Agnes Keith, Countess of Moray: First marriage

 At St. Giles Cathedral, Edinburgh or at Holyrood on 8 February 1561/2, Agnes was married to James Stewart, the illegitimate half-brother and chief adviser of Mary, Queen of Scots, who had been created Earl of Mar the previous day.
-The ceremony was magnificent, attended by many of the nobility, with John Knox having preached the sermon.
+The ceremony was magnificent, attended by many of the nobility.
+John Knox preached the sermon.
+Portraits were made of the couple, and these are now kept at Darnaway Castle.

+Agnes' portrait shows that her hair was auborn coloured.
+Her jewels include a brooch at her neck with two diamonds, a ruby, and a pendant pearl.
+A similar jewel appears in another portrait by Eworth, said be of Anne Askew.
+Between her hands a round or oval object may be case for a miniature portrait.
+The effect of the jewels and dark costume has been described as a "costly austerity".

 The lavish wedding was followed by three days of festivities and banqueting at Holyrood Palace.
 There were fireworks and a tournament.
 According to the chronicle of Robert Lindsay of Pitscottie the feasts included wild venison, poultry, and "all other kind of delicate wild beasts" which impressed Queen Mary's uncle, the Marquis of Elbeuf.
+The Queen's tailor provided red and white taffeta for masque costumes at this time, probably for the wedding celebrations, and it was said the festivities were the beginning of "masking" in Scotland.
 The last event was a supper in Cardinal Beaton's palace at the corner of the Cowgate and Blackfriar's Wynd, and afterwards the young men of the town came in procession, in "convoy" to greet her, some in masque costume in "merschance", a Scottish form of Mummery.
 The frivolity was subsequently denounced by Knox with the words: "the vanity used thereat offended many godly".

+The wedding seems to have provided an opportunity to discuss the possibility of Mary, Queen of Scots, travelling to England to meet Elizabeth I. Although the English diplomats Nicholas Throckmorton and Thomas Randolph promoted the scheme, the meeting never took place.

-Queen Mary made much of the new Lady Mar and regarded her as a close member of her family.
-Having been well-educated, Agnes was described by author Antonia Fraser as having had "genuine intelligence and spirit".
-Keith M. Brown, Professor of Scottish History at the University of St. Andrews, called her "clever, acquisitive and steely".
+Queen Mary made much of the new Lady Moray and regarded her as a close member of her family.
+Agnes was well-educated, with "genuine intelligence and spirit", and was "clever, acquisitive and steely".
 Mary rode from Falkland Palace to St Andrews for the wedding of one of Agnes' ladies in waiting in April 1564 and planned to be with Agnes when her child was born.
 The child was a son who died soon after birth.

 Agnes and her husband together had three daughters: